UCONN Marijuana Possession with Intent to Distribute Lawyer

 Constructive possession in Connecticut is when marijuana is not on the person, but is within their control.
 The easiest way for the state to prove possession is when there is marijuana right on someone, but if it is in their bedroom or in the trunk of their car, although it is not on them, they could still prove a possession charge with that and possibly possession with intent to sell charge as well, depending on the surrounding circumstances.What the Prosecution Must Prove

 The prosecution must prove that the person had the marijuana or other drugs in their possession at some point and was going to share them or did share them or sell them.
-The police are always looking for evidence to see whether the marijuana is packaged in a way that it could easily be sold or distributed because the person that uses marijuana for personal use often just has a baggy with a little bit of marijuana in it.Importance of Consulting an Attorney
+The police are always looking for evidence to see whether the marijuana is packaged in a way that it could easily be sold or distributed because the person that uses marijuana for personal use often just has a baggy with a little bit of marijuana in it.Likelihood of Diversion Programs

 Possession with intent to distribute charges can have serious consequences for you, even if this is your first criminal offense.
 This process may seem overwhelming, but a UCONN marijuana possession with intent to distribute lawyer can simplify things for you.
 Your attorney can examine the facts and evidence of your case, and use them to construct your defense.Furthermore, a skilled legal advocate can devote the time and resources necessary to fight for a positive outcome for you.